lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 2:

+While the thrifty-protocol is designed to avoid extra printer hardware, the option still exists to hand-write a one-time pad.
-If there is no printer, a short-form ballot one time pad good for several ballots may be hand written and OCR-checked on a wallet-card sized card or paper.
+A short-form ballot one time pad good for several ballots may be hand written and OCR-checked on a wallet-card sized card or paper.

 A short-form or truncated ballot may contain, e.g., the number of the option-choice and perhaps a first/last letter in the candidates name (which could also serve as a check, similar to an empty choice check, if the name-letter does not agree with the number option).
 Two-factor-no-nul voting?
 Note: Write-in may be an issue for the truncated ballot.